architect/arc.codes/src/views/docs/en/guides/get-started/going-beyond-hello-world.md

 Subscribe a Lambda function to an SNS Topic and then asynchronously publish JSON payloads to it.
 [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/) is a publish-subscribe (pub/sub) system.
 Messages are immediately pushed to subscribers when they are sent by publishers.
 The `@events` pragma is super useful for running cloud functions in the background.

-> 💡 Learn more about [Event functions](/en/reference/functions/event-functions) here.
+> 💡 Learn more about [Event functions](/docs/en/reference/architect-project-structure/functions/event-functions) here.

 ## Scheduled Functions

 Scheduled Functions creates stateless functions that run on a schedule.
 You can create rules that self-trigger on an automated schedule in your app using `cron` or `rate` expressions.
 The `@scheduled` pragma utilizes Amazon [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) to give Architect this scheduling functionality.

-> 💡 Learn more about [Scheduled Functions](/en/reference/functions/scheduled-functions) here.
+> 💡 Learn more about [Scheduled Functions](/docs/en/reference/architect-project-structure/functions/scheduled-functions) here.

 ## Queue functions

 Queue functions subscribe a Lambda function to an [SQS Queue](https://aws.amazon.com/sqs/) and then asynchronously publish JSON payloads to it.
 Amazon SQS automatically polls to receive messages.
 This programming model is identical to SNS but offers different service guarantees and configuration options.
 In particular, SNS will retry failed invocations twice whereas SQS will retry for 4 days (by default).

+> 💡 Learn more about [Queue Functions](/docs/en/reference/architect-project-structure/functions/queue-functions) here.

 ## Macros